 In fact Analavory Geysers are man-made and are not true geysers.

 Madagascar, the world’s fourth-largest island, is a land where lizards scream and monkey-like lemurs sing songs of inexpressible beauty.
 Where animals and plants that went extinct elsewhere millions of years ago — tenrecs, fossa, upside-down trees — thrive in a true Lost World.
 Where the ancestors of the Malagasy, as the island’s eighteen tribes are collectively known, come alive in rollicking ceremonies known as “turning the bones.”

-In 1986, primatologist Patricia Chapple Wright was given a seemingly impossible task: to travel to the rainforests of Madagascar and find the greater bamboo lemur, a species that hadn’t been seen in the wild for thirty years.
+In 1986, primatologist Patricia Chapple Wright was given a seemingly impossible task: to travel to the rainforest of Madagascar and find the greater bamboo lemur, a species that hadn’t been seen in the wild for thirty years.
 Not only did Wright discover that the primate still existed but that it lived alongside a completely new species.
 What followed was a love affair with an animal and a country that continues to this day.